-By late 1944, 391 Commonwealth was the home of Mrs. Elizabeth Ann (Joyce) Broderick, the former wife of Walter Michael Broderick.
+On October 9, 1944, 391 Commonwealth was acquired by Mrs. Elizabeth Ann (Joyce) Broderick, the former wife of Walter Michael Broderick.
 She previously had lived in an apartment at 333 Commonwealth.

 Elizabeth Joyce Broderick owned a direct mail advertising company, the Joyce Letter Shop at 462 Boylston.